margaretmf/margaretmf.github.io/poetry.md

 ## Opening Up ##
 Opening up to people about the negative thoughts, beliefs in the back of my thought, and things I should not say, feel, or believe.
 How do I work through these thoughts, beliefs, and things?
-Opening up, feeling over-exposed, feeling naked metaphorically.
+Opening up, feeling over-exposed, feeling naked, literally or metaphorically.
 It leads to discomfort, something to shove down, or anger, and I express anger.
 This is not true opening up.
 This opening up is the discarding of darkness to be transformed into light.

 Opening up to the Holy Spirit, sense of joy, compassion, life, and childlikeness.
 This spirit of man, born of the Holy Spirit, is within everyone.
-It is above the shadows in the back of people's thoughts, and it is below the physical appearance of man.
+It is reflected through the shadows in the back of people's thoughts, shining brighter than the shadows.
+It is greater than the physical appearance of man.
 Opening up to the sense of love within opens us up to people correctly to open up to the love within another.
+Opening up to the light causes man's eyes to light up with a sparkle and a glow.
+This is true opening up.

 ## The Democratic Republic and the Debate Inside My Head ##

 ## Children's Play and Hallucinations ##
-Little children play with dinosaurs, dress-up clothes, and wish lists to Santa Clause.
+Little children play with dinosaurs, dress-up clothes, Alphabet letters, and wish lists to Santa Clause.
 Once in my twenties, people felt like I was tripping.
 Actually, I was tripping.
 I had been so depressed and stressed and felt so overweight that I starved myself for a whole semester.
 I was imagining things like a little kid does.
 None of it was real; it was twisted - the images and sounds were distorted, and they were not the full, big picture that God has.

 I had so much work, and it all felt so overwhelming.
 I worked all night in the politics building with so many papers to write and exams to take.
 It was late at night and early in the morning in the political science building, and I was listening to English and Scottish Christmas music.
 It felt like a childhood game was going on around me while checking Facebook and other computer programs; my imagination went wild while writing poetry on envy, money, family, farms, and UVA, and I felt like I was entering a game on the computer.
-I wrote some weird lines of poetry, and it is embarassing and awkward to look back on.
+I wrote some weird lines of poetry; it's embarassing and awkward to look back on.

-After having slept so little, done so much work, and eaten so little, everything felt so heavy while walking back to my dorm room; even I felt like I saw a high school teacher riding his bike outside.
+After having slept so little, done so much work, and eaten so little, everything felt so heavy while walking back to my dorm room.
+I even felt like I saw a high school teacher riding his bike outside.
-Even thought everything felt "stranger than fiction", as they say, I could still feel God.
+Everything felt "stranger than fiction", as they say, but I could still feel God.
 My roommate was there; she was beautiful, strong, smart, and interesting and she was from Hong Kong.
 But I was not fully sound mentally.
 It felt like the dinosaurs were roaring, and I had traveled back in time into the age of the dinosaurs.
 It felt like a terrorist attack.
 I could not move.
 I felt stuck, frozen, and after starving myself for so long, I rushed to go eat, where I felt the love of the people in the dining hall.